Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 While groin pain and adductor tendinitis are common during pregnancy, it’s important to consult your healthcare provider if:

-Pain is Severe or Worsening: Intense or severe pain that doesn’t improve with rest or home care may signal a more serious condition and warrants professional evaluation, especially if accompanied by nerve entrapment or shooting discomfort.
+Pain is Severe or Worsening: Intense or severe pain that doesn’t improve with rest or home care may signal a more serious condition and warrants professional evaluation — especially if accompanied by nerve entrapment, sharp groin pain, or signs of tendon rupture.

-Mobility is Significantly Affected: Difficulty performing daily activities or walking normally should be addressed promptly, as it may point to an underlying issue such as a stress fracture or pelvic girdle pain.
+Mobility is Significantly Affected: Difficulty performing daily activities or walking normally should be addressed promptly, as it may indicate a more complex issue requiring a differential diagnosis to rule out complications such as osteitis pubis, adductor tendinopathy, or pelvic instability.

 Find Relief At Elite Health & Performance